skibblenybbles/django-daydreamer/README.md

 This method should either return a callable that accepts the `(request, *args, **kwargs)` arguments, or it should defer to `super()`.
-This method will typically check for a certain condition and provide a request handler that denies the request with a redirect, error, etc.
+This method will typically check for a certain condition and return a request handler that denies the request with a redirect, error, etc.

 ```python